ugeneunipro/docs/content/workflow-designer/workflow-elements/_index.md

 **boolean**

 A boolean data type.
-Available values are: true / false, 0 / 1 and yes / no.
+Available values are: true/false, 0/1, and yes/no.

 A port’s slot type can be one of the following: